Big Bend of the Colorado State Recreation Area

 Big Bend of the Colorado Overview

-Situated on the shores of the Colorado River at Nevada’s southern tip, Big Bend of the Colorado River is a 2,100-acre public recreation area that includes about two miles of sandy shoreline.
+Situated on the shores of the Colorado River at Nevada’s southern tip, Big Bend of the Colorado State Recreation Area is a 2,100-acre public recreation area that includes about two miles of sandy shoreline.

 Because the park is downstream from Davis Dam, the river is clear and cool year-round.